SwapWizard MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool maps to POST /quote with excludePositions=true and explains it's a shortcut to get_swap_quote that excludes the caller's own LP position.
-It distinguishes from sibling get_swap_quote by specifying the use case (when agent holds significant position), making the purpose very clear.
+The description clearly states it maps to POST /quote with excludePositions=true and is a shortcut to get_swap_quote that excludes the caller's own LP position.
+It specifies the resource (quote) and the action (get clean quote for concentrated-liquidity positions).
+It distinguishes from get_swap_quote by explaining the exclusion behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.